toblinkz/doc-ssr-test/content/messaging.md

 <alert>
-<b>Note:</b> For customers sending messages to Nigeria, DND stands for Do-Not-Disturb and phone numbers with DND settings activated are blocked from receiving messages from the generic route by the Mobile Network Operators.
+<b>Note:</b> For customers sending messages to Nigeria, DND stands for <a href="https://termii.medium.com/the-dnd-service-in-nigeria-everything-you-need-to-know-72b7247e3968" target="_blank" style="text-decoration:underline">Do-Not-Disturb</a> and phone numbers with DND settings activated are blocked from receiving messages from the generic route by the Mobile Network Operators.
 To deliver messages to phone numbers on DND, the Termii DND route needs to be activated on your account.
 Kindly reach out to<a id="CHATID"  style="cursor:pointer; color:#406DAD; text-decoration: underline;">  our support team.</a>
 </alert>
 <br>